kuritkaj/codewinder/README.md

 ### Supabase Setup

 Run this script to setup the supabase database:
+(This needs to be updated now with the latest release of stacks and notebooks).

 ```sql
 -- Enable the pgvector extension to work with embedding vectors